dreamcatcher-tech/network/ideas/Interpulse/Protocol/React hooks for Side Effects.md

 Each action is like props being passed down, which will cause a rerender, which might trigger effects to rerun.
 The covenant model is very much like a react component that takes props in and expects props back, and has various lifecycle events that it transitions to.
 It does allow asynchrony, unlike react.

 Unmount can occur at any time for any reason.
 The only thing that is guaranteed is that the effect will always eventually run based on the latest known block.
-Some executions that would occur during replay may be skipped, so the effect is not guaranteed to execute at every Pulse that it could execute, but it will always eventually execute.

 The isolation context may need to teardown before execution completes, in which case the exact same function will be invoked on another isolator somewhere.
+The isolator swarm indicates what pulse they have run up to, so for redundancy a new swarm can step in and take over.
+This will probably be an `.@@io` system action that the DMZ updates a counter for.

+Teardown will happen before the next run, unless there is a catastrophe.
+Catastrophe will rerun the last block, so the effect will get run a second time.

 The signature is: